 The team from Tuck put their bet on interactive entertainment.
 They based their choice on the surging popularity of video games, which earn more annual revenue than traditional home entertainment, and have done so by a larger margin for each of the past three years.
 “We felt that audiences wanted some level of personalization and interactivity, which is something video games offer,” says Arslancan, who spent eight years at the Fox Networks Group (recently acquired by The Walt Disney Company) in Turkey.
 “It’s also something we’re seeing online.”

 Just being able to work really hard on a team with new people—the Tuck study group culture helped us push hard toward a goal.

-The Tuck team, from left to right: T’21s Kwabena Nimo, Krishna Desai, Kyle Trehub, Keri Yildirim, and Andrew Ho.
+The Tuck team, from left to right: T’21s Kwabena Nimo, Krishna Desai, Kyle Trehub, Keri Arslancan, and Andrew Ho.

-“Just being able to work really hard on a team with new people—the Tuck study group culture helped us push hard toward a goal,” Yildirim says.
+“Just being able to work really hard on a team with new people—the Tuck study group culture helped us push hard toward a goal,” Arslancan says.

 In the end, the judges’ decision was nearly unanimous—something that hasn’t happened before in the competition’s seven-year history.

 “The win itself was a surprise, since there were a few teams that we were all impressed by,” recounts Krishna Desai.
 “When we heard the preamble to the announcement, we looked around, laughed, and said ‘at least it was a fun trip to LA!’
 But when they called our names, we all kind of looked at each other, super surprised, and made our way to the stage.”